-Since Christmas and the New Year is almost upon us, the end-of-year holiday season usually is the perfect time to escape on a well-deserved holiday vacation to a destination abroad, however, many people who travel overseas are still not taking out into consideration a travel insurance.
+Since Christmas and New Year and other holidays are usually something to look forward to, it is common that the end-of-year holiday season usually is the perfect time to escape on a well-deserved holiday vacation to a destination abroad every year.
+However, many people who travel overseas are still not taking out into consideration having a travel insurance.

 We all know that travel risks are increasing year-on-year, making it increasingly important that leisure travelers take travel insurance when they go on holiday.